 Mega Events Shine a Spotlight on LA

-What do the Super Bowl, Wrestlemania, the FIFA World Cup and the Summer Olympics all have in common?
+What do the MLB All-Star game, the U.S Open, Wrestlemania, the FIFA World Cup and the Summer Olympics all have in common?
 In the next six years, they will all be hosted in Los Angeles.
 With some of the world's most epic events coming to town, our city and its entire hospitality community are joining together to create memorable, only-in-LA experiences.
-At least part of each event will take place at the new SoFi Stadium at Hollywood Park, which opened in 2020 and is home to both the Los Angeles Rams and Chargers.
+Many of these events will take place at the new SoFi Stadium at Hollywood Park, which opened in 2020 and is home to both the Los Angeles Rams and Chargers.
 We partnered with their team to create a virtual tour that showcases the many event spaces that are part of the expansive 300-acre park in the heart of Los Angeles.

 5G Expands Connectivity